-Observed Not CSTP # 5: Assessing Student Learning Observed 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals to plan, differentiate, and modify instruction 5.5 Involving all students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning 5.7 Using assessment information to share timely and comprehensible feedback with students and their families
+Observed Not Observed CSTP # 5: Assessing Student Learning 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals to plan, differentiate, and modify instruction 5.5 Involving all students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning 5.7 Using assessment information to share timely and comprehensible feedback with students and their families

-ADDITIONAL COMMENTS (optio nal):
+ADDITIONAL COMMENTS (optional):

-Administrator (Observer) Date Teacher Date The teacher's signature does not conthe document has been received and permanent inclusion in this report. the post-observation meeting. d reviewed.
-Teachers have the right to submit a additional written response for
+Administrator (Observer) Date Teacher Date

+The teacher's signature does not constituthe document has been received and revipermanent inclusion in this report.
+Teach the post-observation meeting. iewed.
+Teachers have the right to subr nit an additional writt en response for

+TEACHER RESPONSE SUBMITTED: Yes No